emcrisostomo/Time-Machine-Cleanup/README.md

 Time Machine Cleanup
 ====================

-`tm-cleanup.sh` is a ZSH script to clean up Time Machine backups and reduce its size.  `tm-cleanup.sh` provides two interfaces:
+`tm-cleanup.sh` is a Zsh script to clean up Time Machine backups and reduce its size.  `tm-cleanup.sh` provides two interfaces:

   * A command-line interface.